Rodman Hall Behind the Scenes: Our Instructors

 Kirsten has a passion for painting and drawing, as well as an interest in collage, assemblage, and printmaking.

-This summer Kirsten will be instructing Youth Art Camps for Ages 6-8.
+This past summer Kirsten instructed Youth Art Camps for Ages 6-8.

 KATIE PERCIVAL loves all forms of art and has participated in many herself.
 Dancing, painting, drawing, sculpting, mix media, and photography are only a few mediums Katie has worked with, but her favourite is mixing everything together.

-She is entering teachers college in the fall at Brock to finish her degree in Concurrent Education (Intermediate/Senior) for Visual Arts.
+She is entering teachers college in the fall at Brock to finish her degree in Concurrent Education (Intermediate/Senior) for Visual Arts / English.

 SEAN BENTON is a multi-disiplinary artist interested in both music and fine art.
 Sean has a passion for playing guitar, songwriting, drawing, and painting.
 He has completed a 2 year diploma in Visual Art from Sheridan College and is currently working towards his BA in Fine Art at Brock University.
-Sean hopes to one day teach drawing and painting at the post-secondary level and is very excited to work with all staff and students at Rodman Hall.
+Sean hopes to one day teach drawing and painting at the post-secondary level.

-This summer Sean will be working in the Summer Art Camps.
-This position is funded in by Canada Summer through Service Canada.
+This past summer Sean will be working in the Summer Art Camps.
+This position was funded in by Canada Summer through Service Canada.
 Rodman Hall would lke to thank Service Canada for their generous support.

 DAPHNI DREMETSIKAS enjoys many forms of art and Photography but is currently exploring alternatives to traditional art media including: creating Assemblage and Appropriation.
 Daphni is a graduate of the Brock University Teacher Education Concurrent Bachelor of Education Program, specializing in Visual Arts and has obtained her Master's Degree in Education, also from Brock University.
 Besides teaching for Rodman Hall, Daphni also teaches for the Hamilton District School Board.